What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 Basic Clothing Packing List

-Flats or Low-heeled, stylish, leather walking shoes are a great option and can easily transition from exploring the Roman ruins to a lovely Italian restaurant.
+Flats or Low-heeled, stylish, leather walking shoes and casual sneakers are great options.
+They can easily transition from exploring the Roman ruins to a lovely Italian restaurant.

-Leave the boots at home as they are too heavy to pack plus the cobblestones in Italy are brutal on your feet.
+Leave the boots at home.
+They are too heavy to pack, and the cobblestones in Italy are brutal on your feet.

 Please don’t try to wear boots, high heels, or flip-flops while exploring the ruins.

-Italians produce some of the world’s most fashionable shoes and if you are going to purchase shoes from a local leather shop please negotiate!
+Italians produce some of the world’s most fashionable shoes, so leave room in your luggage to purchase shoes from a local leather shop.
+And don’t forget to negotiate!

 • Tory Burch Napa Leather Sandal: Great for dinner or casually strolling through Italian towns

-• Women’s Gazelle sneakers: Comfortable sneakers are a must if you’re packing for a trip to Italy.
-Between snorkeling. hiking or walking on cobblestones at Pompeii, you’ll need a sturdy and comfortable pair.
+• Women’s Gazelle sneakers: Comfortable sneakers are a must if you’re packing for a trip to Italy, between snorkeling.
+You’ll need a sturdy and comfortable pair for hiking or walking on cobblestones at Pompeii.

-• Calvin Klein Ballet Flats: These casual yet stylish ballet flats will do the trick for dinner or a night out on the town.
+• Calvin Klein Ballet Flats: These casual yet stylish ballet flats are perfect for dinner or a night out on the town.

-• Tory Burch Espadrilles: Pack your favorite pair of flip-flops for the beach, of course.
+• Tory Burch Espadrilles: Pack your favorite pair of flip-flops for the beach.

-• New Balance Sneaker: These breathable sneakers are great for any day excursions that might be on your itinerary and for days when you’ll be walking a lot.
+• New Balance Sneaker: These breathable sneakers are great for day excursions and days when you’ll be walking a lot.

 If you’re traveling to Italy during summer, you might want to spend time in Amalfi, Capri, or one of the other amazing towns off the coast lounging at a beach.

-The beaches in Italy are very crowded in the summer so make sure you have all the beach essentials needed when packing for Italy.
+Italy’s beaches are very crowded in the summer, so make sure you have all the beach essentials when packing for Italy.

-If you’re planning on staying near Amalfi or Cinque Terre in July or August, you should know the beaches and hotels are packed so please book your hotel well in advance because rooms fill up quickly.
+If you plan on staying near Amalfi or Cinque Terre in July or August, you should know the beaches and hotels are packed.
+Please book your hotel well in advance because rooms fill up quickly.

 Swim Cover-Up or Caftan

-A swimsuit cover is perfect for the beach or taking a yacht tour to explore the grottos.
-While the Italians are not shy about their bodies I need mine covered up because I am not that fione!
+A swimsuit cover is perfect for the beach or a yacht tour to explore the grottos.
+While the Italians are not shy about their bodies, I need mine covered up because I am not that one!

 Water Shoes

-The beaches on the coast can have a ton of rocks and coral so make sure you pack a pair of slip-on mesh beach shoes that will protect your feet if they are sensitive.
+The beaches on the coast can be full of rocks and coral, so make sure you pack a pair of slip-on mesh beach shoes that will protect your sensitive feet.

-These shoes pictured come in a range of great colors – click here for more information.
+These shoes come in a range of great colors – click here for more information.

 Beach Towel

-I recommend packing a light beach towel that will not take up lots of space and one that dries fast.
+I recommend packing a light beach towel that dries fast and will not take up much space.
 Check out this cute and chic beach towel.

 Snorkel Set

-We have our own and it packs in our luggage perfectly.
+We have our own, and it packs perfectly in our luggage.
 Check out these bestseller snorkel sets from Amazon here.

 Floating Device